Business Development | Vulnerability

 Darkness falls across the land.
 The midnight hour is now at hand.
 Creatures crawl in search of blood, to commit theft, property damage and make bad choices in your neighborhood.

-Instead, it’s best to start by asking yourself some questions going into Halloween:
+It’s best to start by asking yourself a few basic questions going into Halloween:

-If the answer to any of those questions is yes, read on for tips to keep your assets safe from toil and trouble this Halloween.
+If the answer to any of those questions is yes, we have three tips that will help you keep your assets safe from toil and trouble this Halloween:

 To prevent this, staff up.
 Make sure you have plenty of employees on the retail floor, and teach them how to engage in aggressive customer service.
-This means actively engaging loiterers, asking them questions, offering to help them find something, and simply putting a spotlight on people who look like they might steal.
+This means actively engaging loiterers, asking them questions, offering to help them find anything they’re looking for, and simply putting a spotlight on people who look like they might steal.
+This approach usually eliminates the threat — shoplifters tend to avoid attention like a vampire avoids the sun.

 The night before Halloween is often more of a worry to businesses than Halloween itself.
 October 30, called Mischief or Devil’s Night (or Angel’s Night, as the city of Detroit rebranded it in the ‘90s after a string of arson incidents), is usually the time when things go bump in the night: it’s often used as an excuse for vandalism: arson, tagging, egging and other property damage is common.